A Bestiary : Songbirds ~ Tree Swallow

 Tree Swallow (Tachycineta bicolor)

-He willsing in his gurgling sort of way while the females work out who will get to stay and vie for this handsome birds favor.
+He willsing in his gurgling sort of way while the females work out who will get to stay and vie for this handsome favor.

 DSC 2626 web1